rastersoft/devedeng/README.md

 * Allows to use VLC or MPlayer for preview
 * Allows to choose between Brasero or K3B for burning the discs
 * Allows to set properties for several files in one step
-* Allow to choose the subtitle colors
+* Allows to choose the subtitle colors
+* Allows to choose between MP2 and AC3 audio for menus

 ## THINGS TO DO ##